 Styling is a crucial aspect of web development.
 You can style your React components using CSS, CSS-in-JS libraries, or preprocessors like SASS.
 Consider using libraries like Styled-components for a more organized approach to styling in React.

 Testing is a crucial part of the development process.
 React applications can be tested using various libraries and tools, such as Jest and React Testing Library.
-Writing tests ensure the reliability and stability of your application.
+Jest + AI-assisted test case generation.
+Deploy with Vercel, Netlify, or AWS Amplify (optimized for SSR + AI APIs).

 Optimizing your React application for search engines is vital for visibility and traffic.
 Ensure that your app has proper meta tags, including title and description.
 Use server-side rendering (SSR) or static site generation (SSG) to improve SEO.